band-40/hosted-cloud-core/README.md

 ## What's Included

-The default cloud-init configuration:
+The cloud-init configuration automatically installs and configures:
-- Updates and upgrades system packages
-- Installs essential software (nginx, git, curl, wget)
-- Creates a default user with sudo privileges
-- Installs Open5GS core network components and WebUI
+- Open5GS core network components (4G EPC and 5G core)
-- Runs a simple initialization script
+- IPsec gateway for secure eNodeB/gNodeB connections
+- Open5GS WebUI for network management
+- Web interface for easier configuration

 ## How to Use